arkharman12/js_program_control_flow/README.md

 ```

 ## FizzBuzz
-A program that writes to the web page from 1 to 100, with the following replacements:
+A program that writes to the web page from 1 to 100, with the following replacements: <br>

--If the number is divisible by 3, print "fizz" instead.
+-If the number is divisible by 3, print "fizz" instead. <br>
--If the number is divisible by 5, print "buzz" instead.
+-If the number is divisible by 5, print "buzz" instead. <br>
 -If the number is divisible by both 3 and 5, print "fizzbuzz" instead of the others.

 ## Number Guesser